arsaboo/beets-plexsync/README.md

     library_name: 'Music'
 ```

 If you want to import `spotify` playlists, you will also need to configure the `spotify` plugin.
-If you are already using the [Spotify](https://beets.readthedocs.io/en/stable/plugins/spotify.html) plugin, `plexsync`will reuse the same configuration.
+If you are already using the [Spotify][Spotify] plugin, `plexsync`will reuse the same configuration.
 ```yaml
 spotify:
     client_id: CLIENT_ID